Jabarirose/DNSC-6330---Responsible-Machine-Learning/README.md

 ### Quantitative Analysis

 NOTE: You should briefly address your other models as “alternative approaches” in the Quantitative analysis section, and point to why your main model is a better choice.

-NEW:
-∗ **State the metrics used to evaluate your group’s best remediated model**:
+- **State the metrics used to evaluate your group’s best remediated model**: Area Under the Curve (AUC) and Adverse Impact Ratio (AIR)
-∗ **State the values of the metrics for training, validation, and evaluation (or “test”) data – evaluation (or “test”) metrics come from the most recent class full evaluation results, link under Assignment 1.**:
+- **State the values of the metrics for training, validation, and evaluation (or “test”) data – evaluation (or “test”) metrics come from the most recent class full evaluation results, link under Assignment 1.**:
-∗ **Provide at least one plot or table from each weekly assignment for a total of at least six plots, that must include the global variable importance and partial dependence of your group’s best remediated model.**:
-∗ **Address other alternative models considered**:

-* Models were assessed primarily with AUC and AIR.
-See details below:

 | Train AUC | Validation AUC | Test AUC |
 | ------ | ------- | -------- |